nitishkannan23/DjangoMusicApp/README.md

 # DjangoMusicApp

-Simple App to fetch the albuns and songs
+-> Simple App to fetch the albums and songs
+-> Can be used to learn the basics of Django